 In one common variation, which some say is the original recipe, you start the sauce by sautéing a soffrito of parsley and garlic minced together.
 The soffritto provides deeper flavor, or so they say, but your parsley will lose its bright green color.
 If go you this route, be careful about not burning the garlic.
 Add the cherry tomatoes and some pasta water as soon as the garlic is lightly browned.

-If you want to ‘cheat’ a little and add actual seafood flavor, you could add a few anchovies to the sauce.
+If you want to ‘cheat’ a little to add actual seafood flavor, you could add a few anchovies to the sauce.
 Or for a special treat, you might add a sprinkling of bottarga or a drizzle of colatura di alici to the finished dish.

 Back in the day, some Neapolitan cooks would take the recipe a bit further and—believe it or not—throw some beach pebbles to sauce.
 This would lend some real, not imagined, briny flavor to the sauce.
 They would (obviously!) remove them before serving the pasta.
 This recipe from chef Guido Peppe Guida really leans into this idea with not only beach rocks but a few spoonfuls of sea water as well.
 Indeed, you will still hear some old timers say it’s not really a vongole fujute without them…just a plain old aglio e olio to which you’ve added a few tomatoes.
 But I’d guess this is a minority opinion.

 If you want to try this out, you obviously need to be careful about sourcing.
 Here in the US, you can actually find Mexican sea pebbles fairly easily at hardware stores.
-They are used for decorative purposes I’m not sure they’re edible and frankly not interested in finding out…
+They are used for decorative purposes I’m not sure they’re edible and frankly not very interested in finding out…

 Spaghetti alle vongole fujute